precice/aste/docs/README.md

 sudo apt install libvtk9-dev
 ```

+{% important %}
+The VTK package also installs a compatible python interface to VTK, which is used in ASTE.
+If you already have a python VTK installation on your system (e.g. through pip), make sure that your python-vtk version is compatible with your C++ VTK version.
+{% endimportant %}

 As an optional dependency for pre-processing, METIS can be installed.
 METIS is a graph partitioning library used for topological partitioning in the mesh partitioner and can be installed similarly via apt

 ```bash